Skip to main content

 Alcohol and trauma

-Trauma is an emotional, psychological or physical response to a very negative or disturbing event.
+Trauma is how your mind or body reacts to a very negative or disturbing event or experience.

 • witnessing a death